viru2001/pallindrome-birthday/README.md

 Features
 * Checks whether the input date given by the user is a palindrome or not
 * It checks the date in all formats: dd-mm-yyyy, mm-dd-yyyy, yyyy-mm-dd, dd-mm-yy, mm-dd-yy, yy-dd-mm
+* also tells nearest pallindrome date to user

 #### App Snapshot